 - Must be currently enrolled at San Diego State University, taking a minimum of 6 units

 - Preferred candidate will be a returning student for at least one additional school year

 - Strong organizational skills required.
-Must be able to follow projects through to completion.
+Must be able to follow oral and written directions and follow projects through to completion

 - Must be able to work efficiently and show initiative